 The same " XX I " markings can sometimes be found etched onto the under-lever loading ram.

-Overall the Griswold and Gunnison revolvers were of good quality bordering on quite decent, considering the lack of materials and skilled workers but they were only able to produce between three thousand six hundred and three thousand seven hundred revolvers during their three years output.
+Overall the Griswold and Gunnison revolvers were of good quality bordering on quite decent, considering the lack of materials and skilled workers but they were only able to produce between 3,600 and 3,700 revolvers during their three years output.

-Historic research reveals that Griswold and Gunnison supposedly employed about twenty negro slaves who worked in the gun factory, but my indepth research has shown that they were actually paid a fair wage and were treated the same as the other workers.
+Historic research reveals that Griswold and Gunnison supposedly employed about twenty negro slaves who worked in the gun factory, but my in-depth research has shown that they were actually paid a fair wage and were treated pretty much the same as the other workers.

 Producing firearms is a skilled business, so it can be reasonably assumed that all the workers in the Griswold and Gunnison workshops were men that had acquired skills in metallurgy, precision engineering and ballistics.